Skip to main content

 The municipalities are responsible for the distribution of teaching hours at each stage.

 To improve each pupil’s access to differentiated education, municipalities may reassign 25% of the classes for a given subject.
 This can be done when it is likely that it will help pupils attain the goals for their subjects as a whole.
-The subject syllabus goals cannot be deviated from, even if classes are reassigned.
+The subject curriculum goals cannot be deviated from, even if classes are reassigned.
 Any reassignment must take place in cooperation with the home and requires the consent of each pupil or apprentice, as well as their parents or guardians.

 Technology and design are introduced as an interdisciplinary topic at primary and lower secondary level.
 Schools are also encouraged to make room for increased physical activity for all pupils, and to raise awareness of nutrition and diet.